Internet-Draft Using EDHOC with CoAP and OSCORE April 2024

 • The client takes the additional following step between steps 3 and 4 of Section 3.2.1.

 B. If the size of COMB_PAYLOAD exceeds MAX_UNFRAGMENTED_SIZE (see Section 4.1.3.4.2 of [RFC8613]), the client MUST stop processing the request and MUST abandon the Block-wise transfer.
 Then, the client can continue by switching to the sequential workflow shown in Figure 1.
-That is, the client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per Section 3.3 of [I-D.ietf-lake-edhoc], and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.
+That is, the client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per Section 3.3 of [RFC9528], and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

 The performance advantage of using the EDHOC + OSCORE request can be lost when used in combination with Block-wise transfers that rely on specific parameter values and block sizes.
 Application policies at the CoAP client can define when and how to detect whether the performance advantage is lost, and, if that is the case, whether to appropriately adjust the parameter values and block sizes, or instead to fall back on the sequential workflow of EDHOC.